When Do You Need to Hire a Car Accident Lawyer?

 The Insurance Company is Blaming You for the Cause of the Crash

-Florida’s comparative fault rules reduce your damages if you are partially to blame for your accident.
+Florida’s modified comparative fault rules reduce or even eliminate entirely your damages if you are partially to blame for your accident.
 Insurance companies use this rule to shift blame to the victim and avoid paying the full value of the accident claim.

 You must be careful what you say after a car accident.
 Your statements could be used against you.
 A car accident lawyer can help you avoid making mistakes that could lead to allegations of comparative fault.